leonstel/leonstel.github.io/recursive_tree_part2.md

 Below is some practical code on what we have learned so far on traversing up and down with a current Leaf as a starting point.
-For example if something within a Leaf calls the ```determineStateDown()``` it traversed down from the current Leaf's children and calls a given method on the child and that child will do the same.
+For example if something within a Leaf calls the ```determineStateDown()``` it traversed down from the current Leaf's children and calls a given method on each child which will do the same.
+Before the child calls its children it modifies its state.

 ```
 //leaf.js